freenas/freenas-docs/userguide/settings.rst

 * :guilabel:`Enable Password Toggle`: Set to add the option to toggle between hidden or visible text for passwords in forms.

-* :guilabel:`Enable "Save Configuration" Dialog Before Upgrade`:  Shows a popup window to save the system configuration file on system upgrade.

 Make any changes and click :guilabel:`UPDATE SETTINGS` to save the new selections.